patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/stack.md

 id: Stack
 section: layouts
 ---
-The **stack** layout positions items vertically, with one item filling the available vertical space.
+The **stack** layout positions items vertically, with one or more items filling the available vertical space.

 ## Elements

-Placeholder example image:
 <img src="./img/stack-example.png"  alt="PatternFly website screenshot showing modal created with bullseye layout."  width="3330px"/>

-1. **Stack**: the stack container
+1. **Stack**: The stack container, which holds all stack items.
-1. **Stack item**: the stack child
+1. **Stack item**: An individual section of content to be placed in the stack.

 ## Usage

 ### When to use stack vs other layouts

 The stack layout does not wrap.
-If you need to use a wrapping layout, choose from the flex, gallery, level, or split layouts instead.
+If you need a layout that wraps, instead choose the flex, gallery, level, or split layout instead.

 ## Variations

-You can modify an item's fill to allow a stack item to grow with available space.
-Multiple items can be set to fill. [link to example] Setting a fill to multiple items does not constrain their width.
-These items will grow as their content dictates needed space.

-Placeholder example image:
+You can specifiy which stack item fill the remaining vertical space in the layout.
+More than one items can be set to fill, and they will share the remaining space equally.

 <img src="./img/stack-filled.png"  alt="PatternFly website screenshot showing modal created with bullseye layout."  width="3330px"/>

-You can apply gutters to adjust spacing between items.
+To adjust spacing between items, you can apply gutters.

-Placeholder example image:
 <img src="./img/stack-gutter.png"  alt="PatternFly website screenshot showing modal created with bullseye layout."  width="3330px"/>